GageDG/SplunkSetupLab/INSTALLATION_AND_CONFIGURATION.md

 This document outlines the installation verification and configuration steps performed to deploy **Splunk Enterprise** and integrate log sources within a SOC-style lab environment.

-> **Note:** Splunk Enterprise was pre-installed on the Linux host as part of the lab environment.
-Installation steps are documented for verification and learning purposes.
+> **Note:** Splunk Enterprise installer was pre-downloaded on the Linux host as part of the lab environment due to not having an internet connection.

 ---